gustavonikov/testing-pwa-with-githubpages/README.md

 2. Run `npm install`
 3. Run `npm start`

-To deploy on your github pages the project, use `npm run deploy`
+To deploy your projecto on github pages, use `npm run deploy`.

 PWA working with almost 100 points on every category status, missing only improve the browser caching for static files to make Perfomance Category 100 as well.